Dr Lucy Loveday’s Nature Wellbeing Toolkit ©

 Whilst more research is needed in this field, green exercise is certainly something to enjoy.
 Exercising outside lends itself to exploration and discovery too.
 Green exercise combines the evidence-based health benefits of physical activity with the distinct mental health and wellbeing benefits of being immersed in green space and nature.

-This autumn, try to get off your screen and move in the green!
+This spring, try to get off your screen and move in the green!

 Bird song & the sounds of nature